javaauthority/aws-documentdb-demo/README.md

-# aws-documentdb-demo
+# Repository for the AWS DocumentDB Demo

-## Demo repo for AWS DocumentDB
+## VPC Setup

 1. Create a VPC with at least 1 public subnet and at least 2 private subnets (https://console.aws.amazon.com/vpc/home)